gabor-boros/questdb-stock-market-dashboard/README.md

 2. requirements needed to visualize this data

 For the sake of simplicity, we did not create two separate requirements files, though in a production environment we would do.

+In order to let the application communicate with QuestDB utilizing the `psycopg` client library, we need to install `libpq-dev` package on our system.
+To install it, use your package manager; on Windows, you may need to install PostgreSQL on your system.

-Create a virtualenv and install the dependencies:
+Then, create a virtualenv and install the dependencies:

 ```shell
 $ virtualenv -p python3.8 virtualenv